The importance of proper “planning’ in Digital Marketing

 To accomplish the pre-determined KPIs noted above, you need to create a project that will not generate a roadmap (plan) to reach your goals, but one that will establish the milestones, stage gates (decision points on whether or not to proceed), and requirements tracking to ensure that the expected specifications by the stakeholders are being met.
 Therefore, you can start with the various components that make up a project, such as:

-- Scope: This is by far the essential part of a project since we will define the work to be completed; the deliverables, such as website, internet ads, and other essential marketing tools; features; functions; and the acceptance criteria.
-The latter will specify the conditions and factors agreed upon to declare the project a success.
+- Scope: This is by far the most important part of a project since it is where we will define the work to be completed; the deliverables, such as website, internet ads, and other key marketing tools; features; functions; and the acceptance criteria.
+The latter will specify the conditions and/or factors agreed upon to declare the project a success.

 - Schedule: the schedule will not only define the milestones along the way, as well as the final project deadline, but also the commitment required, in both staff hours and funds, to complete the work.

 - Budget: the project cost is critical to any organization, as well as to any investors and key stakeholders, for obvious reasons, but also because it will help gauge the rate of investment (ROI) regarding the marketing efforts.
-In other words, the profits and or sales achieved through digital marketing must exceed the funds spent on such marketing by a considerable margin.
-Thus, it serves as a success criterion, as well as a marker for future marketing.
+In other words, the profits and or sales achieved through digital marketing must exceed by a considerable margin the funds spent on such marketing.
+It serves as a success criterion, as well as a marker for future marketing.

 - Resources: one success factor that is common to all endeavors has the right people.
-Therefore, it is crucial to ensure that you have the appropriate staff, consultants, or vendors to get the work done.
+Therefore, it is crucial to ensure that you have the appropriate staff and/or consultants or vendors who can get the work done.
 Additionally, “resources” also include having the needed equipment and programs to prepare and execute digital marketing tools.

 - Risks: although it is often overlooked, the tasks of identifying, qualifying, quantifying, and, ultimately, addressing and monitoring risks are essential in achieving the pre-defined goals of any project undertaken.
 Therefore, you should list out any concerns (threats) to your project, as well as some potential benefits (opportunities) which may arise from the digital media efforts, such as:

 - Procurement: as noted earlier, having the appropriate staff with the capabilities and time needed to undertake this project is vital to creating effective digital marketing.
-Therefore, if your current staff’s current workload and marketing knowledge are not adequate, it is best to contract a consultant to perform the work efficiently.
+Therefore, if your current staff’s current workload and/or knowledge of marketing is not adequate, it is best to contract a consultant to perform the work efficiently.

 - Stakeholders: whether you are the one initiating the project of Digital Marketing or have been assigned to do so by your supervisor, it is essential to identify as many stakeholders as possible, especially the key ones (clients, supervisors, end-users, project team, etc.,) determine their expectations and ensure that you carry out appropriate and effective communication throughout the process to ensure that the expectations are being met or can explain why they are not currently achievable and make corrections and adjustment to the project as needed.

 As we all know, there is no way to guarantee that any project will run smoothly and achieve all its goals before you have even started.
-However, as described above, proper planning and addressing the critical parts of any project can mitigate adverse risks before they surface by having a detailed roadmap to follow.
+However, proper planning and addressing the key parts of any project, as described above, can mitigate negative risks before they surface by having a detailed roadmap to follow.
 In other words, the more you plan, the less you will have to repair or correct later on.